sozot/remove-itthinx-updates-plugin-notice/readme.md

 That's it!
 The itthinx Updates Plugin Notice will no longer display.

+## Screenshots

+1. The itthinx updates notice is permanently displayed in the WP-Admin header after activating any itthinx plugins
+2. Once this plugin is installed and activated, the itthinx updates notice is removed.

 ## Changelog

+### 1.0.2
+* Adding screenshots

 ### 1.0.1
 * Updated for WP 4.8.2